Fedict/dcattools/datagovbe/openfed10/analysis.md

 Last modified date is the last update of the dataset, this is different from the update date of the Drupal node.

-Author is not the drupal user creating the content.
+Author is not the Drupal user creating the content, but a person's / team's name or name of an organization.

 | Field | Type | Required | Translatable | Multiple | Display |